Adele Capell, Countess of Essex: Personal life

 In 1902, the Earl purchased a Cartier diamond tiara, known as the 'Essex Tiara' for the Countess.
 The same tiara was later worn by Clementine Churchill at the 1953 Coronation.

 In World War I, the Countess supported the war effort, working with Queen Mary's Needlework Guild, the Urban Council for War Relief and as President of the Soldiers' and Sailors' Families Association.

 After the Earl's death, in 1916, Adele was rumoured to be engaged to the Duke of Connaught (a younger brother of King Edward VII, who became widowed himself in March 1917).
 However, she never remarried.
 In 1920, Adele and her stepson, Algernon Capell, 8th Earl of Essex, sold off Cassiobury Park and its contents.
-She lived on as the Dowager Countess of Essex at her London home, 72 Brook Street, Mayfair, where she died, aged 55, on 28 July 1922.

 Vegetarianism

 Adele became a vegetarian in 1904 which she attributed to regaining her beauty.
 She was a member of the London Society of Vegetarians and embraced a unique form of exercise that involved balancing and lifting pumpkins.